rlucas585/libasm_unit_test/README.md

 ## How to Run

-First, place your library (must be named libasm.a for mandatory functions, or libasm_bonus.a for mandatory and bonus functions) inside the repo directory.
+First, place your library (must be named libasm.a) inside the repo directory.
 Then:

 ```bash